 💡 Update: Using Local!
-You can create very quickly a simple wordpress on localhost with a domain website.local
+You can create very quickly a simple wordpress on localhost with a domain website.local.
+You can also backup your site and drag-n-drop into Local for using locally.

 I create Math2ITwp theme for math2it.com from scratch.
 This note contains the basic things to create a theme like that.